 A healthy diet can help you lead a healthier life.
 Access to healthy food varies for different populations, which is unfair and can contribute to health inequity.

 The Health Department works to address disparities in access and make healthy food available to all.
-We offer a variety of programs to help you and your family get healthy food at home, work and school.
+We offer a variety of programs to help you and your family find nutritious and delicious food for every meal.

 - At Work and in City Facilities: City facilities are required to follow the NYC Food Standards criteria for all foods and beverages they serve.
 The Health Department also encourages non-government employers to adopt the Standards and educate their workers and community about good nutrition.